-Korea Baseball Organization, also known as KBO, is a privately owned entity headquartered in South Korea.
-Founded in 1981, with an estimated 10 employees, the organization reported $527.0M in revenue as of 2021, and functions as a tier 3 media tech buyer.
-The company primarily focuses on bat sports, serving as the governing body for the professional leagues of baseball in South Korea.
+Korea Baseball Organization, also known as KBO, a privately owned entity headquartered in South Korea, was founded in 1981, operates with approximately 10 employees, and reported $53.1M in revenue as of 2021.
+Functioning as the governing body for professional baseball leagues in South Korea, the organization manages bat sports across the nation.

 Similar Companies